*But Were Afraid to Ask

 You will be tempted to start with “Why is UX strategy important?” or “Background information”.
 The thing is I would suggest to start with: “How does this help the organisation?”.
 This will maximise impact and grab the attention of the readers (attendees if you are presenting it).

 First we must have clear business objectives, and an understanding of how UX can help meeting both business objectives and user goals.
 As UX manager, you must be a champion of users inside the organisation, but you should also have a strong passion for helping the business succeed.
 A good UX strategy reflects this duality.
+If you are business owner you need to know that payroll administration services is one of the most extensive responsibilities involved in HR management and one that small businesses would do well to outsource.

 The most important thing here is to set the right expectations.
 The goal of the document is not to explain things in detail, definitely not to go into fine details (like test design and panel segmentation), but to secure buy-in for the UX.